-Anne Arundel Women Giving Together (AAWGT) funds proposals that seek to improve the quality of life for women and families located in Anne Arundel County.
-We accept applications only from 501(c)(3) nonprofits that are in compliance with Maryland state laws.
+Anne Arundel Women Giving Together (AAWGT) funds programs/projects that seek to improve the quality of life for women and families located in Anne Arundel County.
+We accept applications only from federally recognized nonprofits that are in compliance with Maryland state laws.

-The Call for Applications is released on Monday, January 3, 2022, and the online application is then available.
-View the Call HERE.
+The Call for Applications was released on November 2, 2020 and our online application is also now available.

 Our Zoom Grant Applicant Workshop was held Tuesday, November 17, 2020 in two sessions.
 Click HERE to download the slide presentation which combines both sessions.